edrubin/EC607S22/problem-sets/002/README.md

 Report each block's estimated treatment effect and the ATE.

-**Q** Maybe a selection on *unobservables* strategy would have been better.
+**17** Maybe a selection on *unobservables* strategy would have been better.
 Explain your thoughts on the idea of using the county's history of Black enslavement (e.g., `pct_pop_enslaved_1860`) as an instrument for whether the county received a Rosenwald school.